bun781/unit-3-nhan/README.md

 Constructing the tables through this method not only allows for the current tables to have a consistent style, it also allows developers to easily add additional tables by simply changing the column and row data, while also maintaining consistency in design.

-`.py self.row_data` can be retrieved directly from the SQLite database through the `.py get_row_data` method, which queries the database on the row data.
+`self.row_data` can be retrieved directly from the SQLite database through the `get_row_data` method, which queries the database on the row data.
 ```.py
     def get_row_data(self):
         db = DatabaseManager('database.db') # connect with the database